Introduction to Transformers: an NLP Perspective: Syntax-aware Models

 We can tokenize it into a sequence of words, denoted by

 Alternatively, we can write it as a sequence of phrases by using a parser, denoted by

 The simplest way to build a multi-scale model is to encode $\mathbf{x}_{\mathrm{words}}$ and $\mathbf{x}_{\mathrm{phrases}}$ using two separate Transformer encoders.
-Then, the outputs of these encoders are combined in some way.
+The outputs of these encoders are then combined in some way.
 This leads to the same form as Eq. (\ref{eq:transformer-multi-encoders}), and we can view this model as an instance of the general multi-encoder architecture.

-Both $\mathbf{x}_{\mathrm{words}}$ and $\mathbf{x}_{\mathrm{phrases}}$ can be viewed as sequences of tokens, for example, $\mathbf{x}_{\mathrm{words}}$ has nine word-based tokens, and $\mathbf{x}_{\mathrm{phrases}}$ has three phrase-based tokens\footnote{$\mathbf{x}_{\mathrm{phrases}}$ comprises three tokens \textit{The oldest beer-making facility}, \textit{was discovered in China}, and \textit{.}.}.
-However, involving all possible phrases will result in a huge vocabulary.
-We therefore need some method to represent each phrase as an embedding in a cheap way.
-By treating phrase embedding as a sequence modeling problem, it is straightforward to learn sub-sequence representations simply by considering the sequence models described in the previous chapters and this chapter.
-Now we have a two-stage learning process.
-In the first stage, we learn the embeddings of input units on different scales using separate models.
-In the second stage, we learn to encode sequences on different scales using a multi-branch model.
+Both $\mathbf{x}_{\mathrm{words}}$ and $\mathbf{x}_{\mathrm{phrases}}$ can be viewed as sequences of tokens.
+For example, $\mathbf{x}_{\mathrm{words}}$ has nine word-based tokens, and $\mathbf{x}_{\mathrm{phrases}}$ has three phrase-based tokens\footnote{$\mathbf{x}_{\mathrm{phrases}}$ comprises three tokens: \textit{The oldest beer-making facility}, \textit{was discovered in China}, and \textit{.}}.
+However, enumerating all possible phrases would result in a huge vocabulary.
+We therefore need a method to represent each phrase as an embedding in a computationally efficient manner.
+By treating phrase embedding as a sequence modeling problem, it becomes straightforward to learn sub-sequence representations by employing various sequence models.
+We now have a two-stage learning process.
+In the first stage, we learn the embeddings of input units at different scales using separate models.
+In the second stage, we learn to encode sequences at different scales using a multi-branch model.

 More generally, we do not need to restrict ourselves to linguistically meaningful units in multi-scale representation learning.
 For example, we can learn sub-word segmentations from data and represent an input sentence as a sequence of sub-words.
-This results in a hierarchical representation of the sentence, for example, sub-words $\to$ words $\to$ phrases.
-While the learned sub-words may not have linguistic meanings, they provide a new insight into modeling words and phrases, as well as a new scale of features.
-Also, we do not need to develop multiple encoders for multi-scale modeling.
-An alternative approach is to take representations on different scales in the multi-head self-attention attention modules, which makes it easier to model the interactions among different scales \citep{guo-etal:2020multi,li-etal:2022learningmultiscale}.
+This results in a hierarchical representation of the sentence (e.g., sub-words $\to$ words $\to$ phrases).
+While the learned sub-words may not have linguistic meanings, they provide new insights into modeling words and phrases, as well as a new scale of features.
+Also, we do not strictly need to develop multiple encoders for multi-scale modeling.
+An alternative approach is to incorporate representations at different scales directly into the multi-head self-attention modules, which makes it easier to model the interactions among different scales~\citep{guo-etal:2020multi,li-etal:2022learningmultiscale}.